 As you’re setting new performance bars, it’s also important to reset personal standards for what great work looks like.
 And this is where we arrive at unconscious bias.
 As we migrate to a hybrid work environment, it’s natural for managers to prefer employees who they work with side by side, in the same office.
 Those relationships are just deeper, and more personal, naturally.

 But in a hybrid workplace, leaders will need to avoid unconscious bias to ensure all employees’ accomplishments are reviewed on even playing field.
-Work with your managers to have healthy conversations around unconscious bias, and decide what steps you can take as an organization to remove this from your performance and recognition cycles.
+Work with your managers to have healthy conversations around unconscious bias, and decide what steps you can take as an organization to remove this from your performance cycles and employee recognition programs.
 Need some external support from experts to host these conversations?
 We've loved working with our friends at ReadySet.

 3. Recognize culture champions with Company Values Awards:

-When it comes to recognition, programs need to be inclusive - meaning that the qualifiers for participation are equally available to each and every employee.
+When it comes to employee recognition, programs need to be inclusive - meaning that the qualifiers for participation are equally available to each and every employee.
 An inclusive recognition program that we’re seeing more and more interest in as teams shift to remote or hybrid work environments is Company Values Awards.

 How exactly do company values awards work?
 Typically companies run either quarterly or annual values awards programs.
 To ensure these aren’t just a popularity contest, thoughtful nominations are collected either company-wide, or within your leadership & executive teams.